chen-star/Spring-Framework-Impl/README.md

 		- Mapping request to corresponding controller and handler method.
 		- Parse request params, and assign to controller method accordingly.
 		- Select Response Render
+			- If annotated with `@ResponseBody`, return raw JSON
+			- If not but execution succeed, return View
+			- If any error is thrown, render by err handling renders